 The attention of the Church to this reality was so great that St John Paul II instituted in 1988 a Commission with the task of presiding over the safeguarding of historical and artistic patronage of all the Church, (cfr Cost. apost.
 Pastor bonus, art.
 99) which in 1993 was called the Pontifical Commission for the Cultural Goods of the Church (Motu proprio “Inde a Pontificatus”).
 Benedict XVI united it to the Pontifical Council for Culture (Motu proprio "Pulchritudinis Fidei”, 30 July 2012) transferring its tasks and responsibilities.

 Moreover, it has the cultural task of ensuring that the people of God, beginning with its pastors, are educated to appreciate the importance of this historical and artistic patrimony and to give an account of the need to conserve and make the most of it.
-And this work is carried out together with the Congregation for Divine Worship and Discipline of the Sacraments (to whom belong the questions inherent to music, art and sacred architecture), the Congregation for the Clergy, and the Congregation for Catholic Education (whose competence is the academic formation of priests and laity) (cfr ivi, art.
+The Council also has the task of dialoging with contemporary artists and musicians to ensure that the faith is today again the insipiration for works of art.
+And this work is carried out together with the Congregation for Divine Worship and Discipline of the Sacraments (to whom belong the questions inherent to music, art and architecture for worship), the Congregation for the Clergy, and the Congregation for Catholic Education (whose competence is the academic formation of priests and laity) (cfr ivi, art.
 103).

 Finally, the Pontifical Council authorises the loans of cultural goods by Italian dioceses for exhibitions outside Italian territory.